Editor's Note: Article updated June 2022.

 Characteristics: Rugged Canadian wilderness equals great golf.
 Kamloops, located at the confluence of two branches of the Thompson River near Kamloops Lake, boasts a half-dozen or so courses, including the acclaimed Tobiano.
 The Okanagan Valley is close enough, or far enough away (about two hours), to be combined with Kamloops or be an entirely separate trip.
 More than 35 courses populate this wine region that skirts Okanagan Lake.

-Drawback: Since it's five hours away from the Okanagan, the spectacular Greywolf in Panorama might be better off fitting into a trip to the Canadian Rockies (it's 2 and a half hours southwest of Banff Springs in Alberta).
+Drawback: Since it's five hours away from the Okanagan, the spectacular Greywolf in Panorama might be better off fitting into a trip to the Canadian Rockies (it's 2 and 1/2 hours southwest of Banff Springs in Alberta).

 Cape Breton Island, Nova Scotia